-- People who are allergic to any ingredient in the smallpox vaccine
+- People who are allergic to any ingredient in the smallpox vaccine.

 - People who have 3 or more of the following risk factors:

 Today, the smallpox virus only exists in samples in research laboratories.
-The vaccine still is used to protect certain people (for example, people who work with the virus.
-The United States also has a supply of smallpox vaccine available in case of an outbreak of smallpox, which is unlikely.
+The vaccine still is used to protect certain people, like those who work with the virus.
+The United States also has a supply of smallpox vaccine available in case of an outbreak, which is unlikely.
 If you got vaccinated before 1972, you are no longer protected.
 Studies show that the vaccine is effective for 3 to 5 years.

 Copyright © American Academy of Family Physicians